readthedocs/blog/read-the-docs-2021-stats.rst

 That said,
 Read the Docs had a lot of good things happen this year.

-We did a majority of the owrk on our :doc:`CZI grant </czi-grant-announcement>`, grew our team from 5 to 8, and continued to grow our `EthicalAds network`_.
+We did a majority of the work on our :doc:`CZI grant </czi-grant-announcement>`, grew our team from 5 to 8, and continued to grow our `EthicalAds network`_.
-It's been a year of continued growth, and we hope to continue that into 2022.
+It's been another year of steady growth, and we hope to continue that into 2022.

-As we have for the past 8 years (!!), we are proud to share our 2021 stats post.
+As we have for the past 8 years (!!), we are proud to share some of our stats from 2021.

 .. _EthicalAds network: https://www.ethicalads.io/